Enjoy!

 Back in January, students in Mrs. Gelzleichter's Spanish III and IV classes took a quick trip to eat lunch at El Camino.
 El Camino's Mr. Bravo graciously described ingredients traditionally used in Mexican cooking and explained some of the more common, authentic Mexican dishes.
 It looks like a good time was had by all!
 (One additional photo is included in the comments.)

-about 2 months ago, Melanie Stockton
+6 months ago, Melanie Stockton

 10